 While some dogs will learn to spin in just a few training sessions, others might get stuck or find it hard to complete a spin.
 Some may have trouble learning to spin in a complete circle the first time.
 In this case, you can start out smaller and work up to spinning all the way around.
 This technique is called shaping, and it works exceptionally well with the clicker.

-- If you need to shape the spinning behavior, start off by pulling a treat to one side of your dog's head.
+If you need to shape the spinning behavior, start off by pulling a treat to one side of your dog's head.
 As soon as it turns its head, click or tell the dog "good" and give a treat.
-Once it is consistently turning its head, you can begin only clicking and treating when the dog turns its head and takes a step towards turning around.
+Once it is consistently turning its head, you can begin only clicking and treating when the dog turns its head and takes a step toward turning around.
 In this way, you can slowly select the behaviors that bring your dog closest to turning around completely until the pup is able to turn in a complete circle with only one treat at the end.

 If it seems as if your dog knows the command, but then begins to make mistakes, chances are you've moved ahead too quickly.
 In this case, simply go back a few steps to where your dog was completely successful.
 Practice that step over a few sessions, and then begin moving ahead again slowly.